+Pre-Reading Activity

-Pre-Reading Activity "PICTURE IT" ILLUSTRATION ANALYSIS
+"PICTURE IT" ILLUSTRATION ANALYSIS

-Have readers make predictions about what will be found in I Lost My Tooth! or Who is the Mystery Reader? based on a selection of the book's illustrations.
+Choose one of the books from the Unlimited Squirrels series to read aloud with the class.
+Have readers make predictions about what will happen in the chosen story based on a selection of the book's illustrations.